semaphoreci/docs/docs/guided-tour/getting-started.md

    `Integration tests` and enter `echo 'running integration tests'` in the commands text area.
 6. Click **Prologue** and enter `checkout` as a command to run.
-This is [a built-in script][checkout] which downloads the content of your Git repository.
-By placing it in prologue, we reuse it as a starting command in both parallel jobs.
+This is [a built-in script][checkout] that downloads the content of your Git repository.
+By placing it in the prologue, we reuse it as a starting command in both parallel jobs.
    ![](https://via.placeholder.com/800x500?text=State+of+workflow+builder+as+of+now)
 7. In the top-right corner of your screen, click **Run the workflow**.
-8. In the popup screen, you may expand the diff to view the YAML that Semaphore will append to `.semaphore/semaphore.yml`.
+8. In the pop-up screen, you may expand the diff to view the YAML that Semaphore will append to `.semaphore/semaphore.yml`.
 Click **Looks good, start**.
 This will push the changes to the GitHub repository and start a new workflow.